-When it comes to restaurant marketing, everyone has an opinion about what’s next or what’s important.
-To help you cut through the noise and focus on what will really move your restaurant’s bottom line forward, we’ve created a helpful infographic outlining the top five restaurant digital marketing trends that should be on your radar in 2020.
-Incorporate these trends as marketing activities, campaigns, or initiatives on your 2020 restaurant marketing plan to pack your dining room with customers.
-Don’t have a marketing plan yet?
-Click here to download your customizable copy of Toast’s 2020 restaurant marketing plan and calendar.
+When it comes to restaurant marketing, everyone has an opinion about the next big thing or what’s most important or effective.
+So let's cut through the noise and focus on what will really move your business forward.
+Check out the infographic below, which outlines the top five restaurant digital marketing trends that should be on your radar for the rest of 2020.
+Incorporate these trends as marketing activities, campaigns, or initiatives in your restaurant marketing plan to capture guest attention and keep them coming back for more.

 1. 34% of restaurants dedicate an employee’s time to marketing

-Nowadays, standing out requires more than great food and guest experiences — and restaurateurs understand that.
+Nowadays, standing out requires more than great food and guest experiences.
 With more than 1 million restaurant locations in the U.S., restaurateurs know just how important marketing is to attracting first-time customers and turning them into regulars.

-However, adding marketing to a plate already heaped high with daily, necessary responsibilities is overwhelming for many busy restaurateurs.
+But adding marketing to a plate already heaped high with daily, necessary responsibilities can be kind of overwhelming.
 So who exactly is taking care of marketing for restaurants?

 12% of restaurant professionals surveyed said they don’t bother with marketing at all, but a surprisingly high percentage were at the other end of the spectrum: 34% said they have a dedicated employee whose full-time job it is to market the restaurant.
 This includes marketing campaigns and efforts such as putting out advertisements, deciding on promotions, and managing social media accounts.